shuyudings/Sentiment-Analysis-and-Feature-Extraction-on-Phone-Product-Reviews/README.txt

 myLSTM.ipynb is recommended to run on Google Colab.

-Feature_Extraction.ipynb requires the grader to manually type in the brand name for variable "specific_brand".
+Feature_Extraction.ipynb requires the user to manually type in the brand name for variable "specific_brand".
 More specific instruction is included in the notebook.

 baseline.ipynb and EDA.ipynb can be run directly without any modification.